danielwood1992/qarray_gridengine/README.md

 1. A section starting with the line ##JOB_NUM##.
 This section needs to end with 'echo $ARRAY_NUM'.
 The $ARRAY_NUM variable can either just be the number of tasks; OR the number of tasks, and then arguments to pass to each array jobs (separated by spaces);
 You can script whatever processes you want to generate these things.
 2. A second section starting with '##ARRAY_BIT##'.
-This you should write and should behave exactly as a normal array job...except where you'd normally have a line '#$ -t 1-10' (gridengine) or 'SBATCH --array=1-10' or whatever, you need to put '#$ -t ?' (gridengine) or 'SBATCH --array=?'.
+This you should write and should behave exactly as a normal array job...except where you'd normally have a line '#$ -t 1-10' (gridengine) or 'SBATCH --array=1-10' (slurm) or whatever, you need to put '#$ -t ?' (gridengine) or 'SBATCH --array=?' (slurm).
 This will get replaced with 1-$ARRAY_NUM from the first bit of your script.

 If your script doesn't correspond to these requirements, an error message